Titans (2018 TV series)

 Titans is an American superhero television series created by Akiva Goldsman, Geoff Johns, and Greg Berlanti.
-Based on the DC Comics superhero team the Teen Titans, the series depicts a group of young heroes who join forces in their fight against evil.
+Based on the DC Comics superhero team Teen Titans, the series depicts a group of young heroes who join forces in their fight against evil.
 Featured as members of the eponymous Titans are Dick Grayson (Brenton Thwaites), Kory Anders (Anna Diop), Rachel Roth (Teagan Croft), Gar Logan (Ryan Potter), Jason Todd (Curran Walters), Donna Troy (Conor Leslie), Hank Hall (Alan Ritchson), Dawn Granger (Minka Kelly), Rose Wilson (Chelsea Zhang), Conner Kent (Joshua Orpin), and Tim Drake (Jay Lycurgo).

 A live-action series based on the Teen Titans entered development in September 2014.
-Originally intended for TNT, a pilot written by Goldsman and Marc Haimes was ordered in December 2014, but TNT departed from the project in 2016 before filming took place.
-In April 2017, it was announced that the series was being redeveloped by Goldsman, Johns, and Berlanti for DC Universe as its first original scripted program.
-Thwaites was cast as Dick in September 2017 and other series regulars were cast between August and October 2017.
+Intended for TNT, a pilot written by Goldsman and Marc Haimes was ordered that December, but TNT departed from the project in 2016 before filming took place.
+By April 2017, the series was redeveloped by Goldsman, Johns, and Berlanti for DC Universe as its first original scripted program.
+Thwaites was cast as Dick in September and other series regulars were cast between August and October.

-Titans premiered on October 12, 2018.
-The first and second seasons were released on DC Universe, while the third and fourth seasons premiered on HBO Max.
-The fourth season premiered on November 3, 2022.
-In January 2023, it was reported that the fourth season is going to be its final season.
+Titans premiered on October 12, 2018, and ran for four seasons until May 11, 2023.
+The first and second seasons were released on DC Universe, and the third and fourth seasons were released on HBO Max.